Natural orbital description of the halo nucleus 6He: Results

 For the $\isotope[6]{He}$ proton radius, shown in Fig.~\ref{fig-scan}(b), the natural orbital basis NCCI calculations lead the harmonic oscillator basis calculations in convergence by more than one step in $\Nmax$ at $\hw\approx20\,\MeV$ and by several steps in $\Nmax$ at the high end of the $\hw$ range.
 These radii obtained from the natural orbital calculations are also less dependent upon $\hw$ than those obtained from the harmonic oscillator calculations.

 The goal we set out to achieve is to find the true results for observables as they would be obtained in the full, infinite-dimensional space.
 Although full convergence is not achieved, even with the natural orbitals, the improved convergence motivates us to attempt to obtain estimates of the converged results via basis extrapolation methods~\cite{bogner2008:ncsm-converg-2N,maris2009:ncfc,coon2012:nscm-ho-regulator,furnstahl2012:ho-extrapolation}.
-Infrared extrapolation schemes~\cite{furnstahl2012:ho-extrapolation,more2013:ir-extrapolation,furnstahl2014:ir-expansion,furnstahl2015:ir-extrapolations,wendt2015:ir-extrapolations} are based on the premise that the solution of the many-body problem in a truncated space effectively imposes infrared (long-range) and ultraviolet (short-range) cutoffs.
+Infrared extrapolation schemes~\cite{furnstahl2012:ho-extrapolation,more2013:ir-extrapolation,furnstahl2014:ir-expansion,furnstahl2015:ir-extrapolation-cc-16o,wendt2015:ir-extrapolations} are based on the premise that the solution of the many-body problem in a truncated space effectively imposes infrared (long-range) and ultraviolet (short-range) cutoffs.
 For bases with high enough $\hw$ (and $\Nmax$) ultraviolet convergence is assumed, and any remaining incomplete convergence is attributed to the failure of the basis to reproduce the long-range tail of the many-body wave function.

-A basis consisting of harmonic oscillator orbitals with no more than $N$ quanta cannot fully resolve long-range physics beyond the classical turning point $L(N,\hw)=[2(N+3/2)]^{1/2}\,b(\hw)$~\cite{furnstahl2012:ho-extrapolation,fn-L-natural}, where $b(\hw)=(\hbar c)/[(m_Nc^2)(\hw)]^{1/2}$ is again the oscillator length, with $m_N$ the nucleon mass.
+A basis consisting of harmonic oscillator orbitals with no more than $N$ quanta cannot fully resolve long-range physics beyond the classical turning point $L(N,\hw)=[2(N+3/2)]^{1/2}\,b(\hw)$~\cite{furnstahl2012:ho-extrapolation},\footnote{Specifically, we adopt the cutoff $L_2(N,\hw)=[2(N+2 + 3/2)]^{1/2}\,b(\hw)$ from Ref.~\cite{furnstahl2012:ho-extrapolation} and take $N=\Nmax+1$, since this is the highest number of oscillator quanta accessible to the neutrons in $\isotope[6]{He}$.
+The single-particle space spanned by the natural orbitals is identical to that of the underlying harmonic oscillator orbitals, so the estimated length cutoff remains unchanged.} where $b(\hw)=(\hbar c)/[(m_Nc^2)(\hw)]^{1/2}$ is again the oscillator length, with $m_N$ the nucleon mass.
 The calculated energy and observables are expected to depend only on this cutoff $L$, approaching the true converged values as $L\rightarrow\infty$.
-For energy eigenvalues, it is expected that~\cite{furnstahl2014:ir-expansion,furnstahl2015:ir-extrapolations}
+For energy eigenvalues, it is expected that~\cite{furnstahl2014:ir-expansion,furnstahl2015:ir-extrapolation-cc-16o}

 where $\Einf$, $a_0$, and $\kinf$ are to be deduced as fitting parameters from the results of calculations in truncated spaces.
 Taking $L\rightarrow\infty$, we extract $\Einf$ as an estimate for the true energy.
 For mean square radii, it is expected that, letting $\beta\equiv2\kinf L$,